ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 called** `AIFCOMSSwithCUPredictorTest`, ***not*** `AIFCOMSSwithCUPredictorTest-master`).
 Copy all of the files
 ***except server.js and package.json*** from your Cesium directory into `/www/AIFCOMSSwithCUPredictorTest/predict`, leaving the original `server.js` and `package.json` files from this GitHub AIFCOMSSwithCUPredictorTest repository intact.
+(A few other files will show up as duplicates;
+users should replace those other existing files in `/www/AIFCOMSSwithCUPredictorTest/predict` with the new files from your Cesium directory, rather than ignoring those files.)

 There are a few paths that need to be changed at this point: